-The Administrator Guide is intended to provide an introduction to and an overview of the course.
+The Administra course. the Administrator Guide is intended to provide an introduction to and an overview of the ourse.

 What are the purposes of the Lesson Plan?

 - Help you get ready to teach

 - To help you stay on track while you are teaching the lesson

 - Ensure consistency of training